-Commissions, service fees, management fees, performance fees and expenses may be associated with investment funds.
+Commissions, service fees, management fees, Performance Fees and expenses may be associated with investment funds.
 The investment fund returns are not guaranteed, their value changes frequently and past performance may not be repeated.
 Please read the Offering Memorandum before investing.
-Consent is required for any reproduction, in whole or in part, of this piece and/ or of its images and concepts.
-PORTLAND, PORTLAND INVESTMENT COUNSEL and the Clock Tower Design are registered trademarks of Portland Holdings Inc. Used under licence by Portland Investment Counsel Inc.
+Consent is required for any reproduction, in whole or in part, of this piece and/or of its images and concepts.
+PORTLAND INVESTMENT COUNSEL is a registered trademark of Portland Holdings Inc. The Unicorn Design is a trademark of Portland Holdings Inc. Used under license by Portland Investment Counsel Inc. BUY.
+HOLD.
+AND PROSPER. is a registered trademark of AIC Global Holdings Inc. used under license by Portland Investment Counsel Inc.

-Portland Investment Counsel Inc., 1375 Kerns Road, Suite 100, Burlington, Ontario L7P 4V7 Tel:1-888-710-4242 • Fax: 1-866-722-4242 www.portlandic.com • info@portlandic.com
+Portland Investment Counsel Inc., 1375 Kerns Road, Suite 100, Burlington, Ontario L7P 4V7 Tel:1-888-710-4242 • Fax: 1-905-319-4939 www.portlandic.com • info@portlandic.com